Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 Consider tuning the configuration of prompts to the level of precision required.
 The more precision desired, the harder it may be to generate a response.

 ### Teams deployment
 Upon publishing an app within the Teams store (within the Teams admin portal), it is common to see an extended availability delay within the “Apps” section of Teams.
 In addition, once the app does display within the “Apps” section of Teams, a “Something went wrong" upon selecting “Add”.
-Reason being, the app is still in the process of deploying.
+Reason being the app is still in the process of deploying.

 ### Reference documentation in Teams
 When an AI response is provided within Teams, the reference article(s) points to an Azure Blob container.
 Users may not have access to this container, resulting in an error.
 Due to the limitations of the Teams interface via Bot, rendering a citation panel (like the web-based interface) is outside the scope of this accelerator.

 ### Speech Service delay
 There is a speech delay between a user's spoken words and the recognition and display of those words.
 This delay can occur for various reasons and can impact the user experience during real-time speech recognition applications.
-It can be attributted to some of these factors:
+It can be attributed to some of these factors:
 - **Network Latency**: In cloud-based speech recognition, the time it takes for audio data to travel to the server and for the recognized text to return can introduce delay.
 - **Server Processing**: The server-side processing of audio data, including transcription and natural language processing, can take some time.